 The Kentucky Flex Program will:

-- Involvement with three rural health networks not facilitated by the KORH, and attending and supporting those networks as needed.
+- Involvement with three rural health networks not facilitated by the Kentucky Office of Rural Health (KORH), and attending and supporting those networks as needed.

 Rural Emergency Medical Services (EMS) Improvement